-• Special Events: Throughout the year, CYS sponsors special events and awareness campaigns such as Month of the Military Child, Boys & Girls Club Day for Kids and the Army Birthday.
+Special Events: Throughout the year, CYS sponsors special events and awareness campaigns such as Month of the Military Child, Boys & Girls Club Day for Kids and the Army Birthday.
 Senior Commanders from Active Army, Guard, and Reserve and other branches of service, congressional delegates, local district officials and other key community and FMWR stakeholders plan and engage in observance of these events.
-Openings for child care may be available during other special events such as Military balls and meetings that occur after normal operating hours.
-This type of care must be coordinated in advance through P&OS.